Lu Zhishen: Background

 Mural of Lu Zhishen at the Summer Palace, 19th century.

 The novel depicts Lu Da (魯達), who later becomes a monk with the name Zhishen, as having a round face, big ears, a straight nose, a squarish mouth and a beard which nearly obscures his face.
 He originally serves as a garrison major in Weizhou (渭州; around present-day Pingliang, Gansu).

 One day Lu meets and makes friends with Shi Jin and Li Zhong when he is off duty.
 As the three are drinking in an inn, they overhear the singer Jin Cuilian crying over her misfortunes.
 A wealthy butcher, known as Butcher Zheng, has lured Jin, who is stranded in Weizhou with her elderly father, to be his concubine in exchange for money to bury her mother, who has died of illness.
 But actually no money was handed over.
 Soon after she moved into Zheng's house, the butcher's wife, envious of her youth, drove her out.
 However, Zheng insists that Jin and her father must repay him the money, which has accrued high interests.
-They are not allowed to leave Weizhou until the "debt" is settled..
+They are not allowed to leave Weizhou until the "debt" is settled.

 After hearing the story, Lu Da gives the father and daughter some money and ensures they leave Weizhou safely.
 He then goes to Zheng's stall intending to teach him a lesson.
 He provokes Zheng by ordering him to chop up meat to very fine pieces.
 Zheng loses patience and attacks him with a cleaver.
 Lu Da easily knocks him down and with three powerful punches on his face inadvertently kills him.
-Realising that the butcher is dead, Lu Da flees Weizhou.
+Realizing that the butcher is dead, Lu Da flees Weizhou.